ryanfreckleton/kiloblog/README.md

    - Button that brings to page before/after ficlet
    - Do I want to enable connection of things in a ad-hoc manner?
      - Search may be a pain
+ - Functional core imperative shell: Fundamental functionality should be...functional everything else should be limited to one file with mutability.

 dexy notes
 ----------